masesgroup/CLIParser/src/Documentation/articles/intro.md

 # Welcome to **CLI Parser**

-A library helping to manage parsing of command-line arguments.
+A library to manage command-line arguments in a simple way.
+It was an internal MASES project, now it is available to anyone.

 This project adheres to the Contributor [Covenant code of conduct](https://github.com/masesgroup/DataDistributionManager/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to coc_reporting@masesgroup.com.